-The corrugation angle, φ , of a corrugated bulkhead is not to be less than 55 degrees.
-(See Fia 3.15.4)
+The corrugation angle, $\phi$ , of a corrugated bulkhead is not to be less than 55°.
+(See Fig 3.15.4)

-4. In evaluating the corrugated bulkheads of compartments intended to carry liquid cargoes with specific gravity, ρ , more than 1.0, the scantlings of the corrugated bulkheads are to be calculated by multiplying h by ρ before using the formulae specified in 207.
+4. In evaluating the corrugated bulkheads of compartments intended to carry liquid cargoes with specific gravity, $\rho$ , more than 1.0, the scantlings of the corrugated bulkheads are to be calculated by multiplying h by $\rho$ before using the formulae specified in 207.
 1 to 3 of the Rules.
 (2016)

-(b) In case of a floor arranged beneath one flange and a bracket arranged beneath the other side flange
+(b) In case of a floor arranged beneath one flange and a bracket arranged beneath the other side flange upper end support Supported by girder Connected to deck Connected to stool Section modulus of corrugated bulkhead 1.00 0.85 0.78 Section modulus of stool at bottom 1.00 1.50 1.35